Subscribie/subscribie/TESTING.md

   * pause, resume subscription test

   * cancel subscription test.

+  * Subscriber filter by name and plan title

 #### Worker2 is called worker2.spec.js and in this worker have these tests:
  * plan_creation